Copycat Chili’s Queso Dip (Slow Cooker)

 - 2 cups whole milk

-- juice from 3 limes (about 6 tablespoons)
+- 6 tablespoons lime juice, juice from 3 limes

 - 3 tablespoons chili powder